Edward Gillespie OBE

 Gillian Camm DL

 Gillian has had a varied career, initially in business where she was a Partner in Hay Management Consultants and then a Director of Clerical Medical Investment Group.
-She is currently a non-executive director of Wessex Water and Chair of the Board of Governors of the University of the West of England.
+She is currently a non-executive director of Wessex Water.

 Oliver Christie DL